looi-wh/HintOfGreenCSS/README.md

 ## Features
 - Inspired by the palette of a well-known community theme, with its own unique twist
 - Looks especially good with **backdrops enabled**
-- Designed with support for IAmParadox27's Media Bar plugin
+- Designed with support for multiple plugins, including the IAmParadox27's Media Bar and ConfusedPolarBear's Intro Skipper plugins.

 > Note: Earlier theme color and video playback variations have been removed or refined to keep the experience consistent and lightweight.
 There are plans to add colour theming in the near future.